everpub/openscienceprize/pitch.md

 * integrating our implementation with Zenodo, to provide DOIs for citation;

-* prototyping ideas for composition of workflows;
+* prototyping ideas for composition of repositories;

 * engaging with the larger academic community including scientists, publishers, and librarians around executable papers and workflows